oran-testing/docs/rstFiles/container_jobs.rst

 InfluxDB
 --------

--  Store data in realtime
+-  Store data in real-time
 -  Facilitate CSV and DB data dumps
 -  Send metrics to Grafana